 Doomsayers are announcing that print media will soon become a thing of the past.
 With the much-publicized closure of a few high-profile print magazines, some will find it easy to believe this bold statement.

-Naturally, as a print media freelance writer I feel more than a little concern when I hear these gloomy predictions.
+Naturally, as a print media freelance writer I'm concerned when I hear these gloomy predictions.

 What I found was both enlightening and encouraging!

 First, let’s look at the state of the American print media market.
 There are 7,293 consumer magazines and periodicals currently on the U.S. market (from MagnetData.net).

 The chart below shows the number of U.S. magazines that opened and closed, between 2009-2015 (from MediaFinder.com).

 The first thing you notice is that more new magazines launched than folded in the six years from 2009-2015.

 How many new magazines launched in the U.S. in 2018?

 There were 191 new magazines, with 18 of them about food.
 The fastest growing category was special interests.

 I wasn't able to track down total number of new magazines in 2019, but you'll be interested to know that ten top brands launched new magazines in 2019, including Facebook!